-The risk-free interest rate is based on the lower of the Bank of England's base rate and 0.5%.
+The risk-free interest rate is based on the Bank of England's base rate.

 Volatility

 The measure of volatility is based management's estimate after considering the historical volatility of guideline companies operating within the same industry as ITIM Group, over a 10-year time period.